Randomized truncation of quantum states: Approximations in trace distance

 \subsection{Computing the trace distance and optimal measurement}

 The main result of this section is: \begin{thm} Let $k,d\in\bbZ_{>0}$ such that $k\leq d$ and $v\in\bbC^d$ be a unit vector.
 There is an algorithm (\Cref{alg:td_approx}) running in time $O(dk + d\log d)$ that computes $T_k(v)$ as well as a measurement operator $M^\star$ such that $(\sigma^\star, M^\star)$ is a saddle point of the minimax in \cref{eq:main_td_optimization_problem}, for some $\sigma^\star\in\cI_k$. \end{thm} Our proof will proceed by first showing that the optimal $M$ can be taken to be of the form $mm^\dag$, i.e.~a rank-1 measurement.
 Then we derive the structure of $m$, proving that it consists of two pieces that are proportional to the entries of $v$ with a flat region in the middle (when sorted).
 At this point, there is only a single parameter and it can be found by solving a cubic equation.
-Then in \cref{sec:optimal_density_matrix_td} we will use this to find an optimal approximating state.
+Then in \cref{sec:optimal_density_matrix_td} we will use this to find an optimal approximating ensemble of $k$-sparse states.
+The three regions in $m$ correspond to three regions in our random $k$-sparse approximation $w$: the first region is proportional to the entries of $v$, the second region is uniform over a set (from which we will later importance sample), and the third region is zero.